Kamehameha Schools Hawaiʻi Campus: Traditions

 Freshmen Makahiki: students play Hawaiian games and learn to dance hula.

 May Day: Every year on May 1, students participate in the festivities of hula.
 All elementary students participate in their show, and Hawaiian Ensemble puts on the show for the middle school.
 Normally, the middle school and the elementary school watch and support each other's shows.

 Ho'olaule'a: Every year the school puts on a Hoʻolauleʻa which consists of games, foods, booths by local vendors, entertainment from the elementary choir, and a local band.

 Curriculum

-In addition to providing a comprehensive curriculum, the school draws upon the unique resources of the island, including the University of Hawai'i, Hilo and Hawai'i Community College, as well as astronomical observatories on Mauna Kea.
+In addition to providing a comprehensive curriculum, the school draws upon the unique resources of the island, including the University of Hawaiʻi at Hilo and Hawaiʻi Community College, as well as astronomical observatories on Mauna Kea.

 The forestry, geologic, marine life, and agricultural aspects of the island also play an important role in the curriculum.

 Kamehameha Schools offers many extra-curricular activities and sports.

 The marching band appeared in the 2008 Tournament of Roses Parade.

 The school offers classes in Hawaiian language in middle and high school as well as Japanese and Spanish in high school.